 Some Gmail users have reported that they receive notifications that they have either sent or received transfers using our service even though that is not the case.

-This is due to the way Gmail works as one account can be linked to several variants of the same email address.
+This is due to the way Gmail works as one account which can be linked to several variants of the same email address.
 For example firstname.lastname@example.org is the actual account holder but if somebody was to enter the email address with the . in any other place, then these would still direct to the inbox of email@example.com:

 The sender of the transfer may have accidentally typed a variant of your own email address instead of their own.
 Perhaps their email was firstname.lastname@example.org but added an extra letter and now you received the transfer instead!